SPCA New Zealand

 SPCA acknowledges that feral cats are considered a pest under New Zealand law and recognises the need to act on ecological and conservation concerns where predation is likely to be a serious problem.
 Our organisation opposes methods of killing feral cats which do not result in a humane death.

-Feral cats do not rely on human activity to survive and are generally located in remote areas.
+In many places in New Zealand, feral cats are considered a pest under the Biosecurity Act 1993.
 If population management of feral cats is considered justified, SPCA advocates that this must be done with the most humane method.

-Although the same species, feral cats are different from both stray cats and owned cats in their behaviour and interactions with humans.
-Feral cats have a wild temperament and are not suitable as companion animals.
-None of their needs are provided by humans and their population is self-sustaining.
+Feral cats are different from stray cats and owned companion cats in their behaviour and interactions with humans.
+Feral cats are unsocialised with people and are not suitable to rehome as companion animals.
+Feral cats do not rely on human activity to survive, are generally located in remote areas away from human habitation, and their population is self-sustaining.

 Hello!
 Choose your nearest SPCA Centre and see content specific to your location: